 In these movements, the supporting leg bears the dancer’s weight while the other leg, the working leg, executes the movement.

 Plié is foundational for warming up the legs and improving strength.
-Relevé involves rising onto the balls of the feet, enhancing balance and calf strength.
+Relevé involves rising onto the balls of your feet, which enhances balance and calf strength.
 Sauté is a simple jump combining plié and relevé, emphasizing coordination and strength.

-Consistent practice of these movements develops muscle memory and refines ballet skills.
+Consistent practice of these movements helps develop muscle memory and refines ballet skills.

 Plié

-Plié involves bending one leg at the knees while keeping them wide apart.
+Plié involves bending one leg at the knee while keeping the other leg straight and wide apart.
 Starting in the First Position, bend your knees over your big toes, ensuring your supporting leg remains straight and aligned while the working leg bends.

 Relevé

-Relevé involves rising onto the balls of one arm and the feet from a bent position.
-This movement is essential for developing balance and calf strength.
+Relevé involves rising onto the balls of one foot and the other foot from a bent position.
+This movement is essential for developing balance and strengthening your calves.
 Begin from a demi-plié position and rise onto the balls of your feet, maintaining an upright posture.

-Regularly practicing relevé improves balance and alignment, which is crucial for executing advanced ballet moves.
+Regularly practicing relevés improves balance and alignment, which is crucial for executing advanced ballet moves.
 It also strengthens calves, making movements more controlled and graceful.

 Sauté